patman77/SDCE_nanodegree/Term1/Project5_Vehicle_Detection_and_Tracking_Project/writeup_template.md

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further:

+I think the pipeline roughly works to detect vehicles.
+There are some false positives for cars on the other side.
+This could be restricted by the result from the previous project "Lane Finding".

+Also, there were some (seldom) false positives on the street, which could be avoided by "negative mining": take this regions from the video and add it to the noncar images.